ARTICLE

 I’m a lifelong outdoor adventurer.
 I’m not an extreme sports athlete and haven’t climbed the world's tallest peaks, but I’ve always enjoyed exploring the outdoors.
 Whether hiking, backpacking, biking, or paddling, I love being outdoors and exploring new parts of our world.
 Sometimes, it’s a morning hike or an afternoon paddle.
 Sometimes, it’s a multi-day trek by bike or a months-long road trip in my overland vehicle.

-Over the last few years, I’ve been exploring remote areas from Newfoundland and Labrador to northern Vancouver Island, from Acadia National Park to Death Valley National Park (to name a few), and south to the Baja Peninsula.
+Over the last few years, I’ve been exploring remote areas from Newfoundland and Labrador to northern Vancouver Island, from Acadia National Park to Death Valley National Park (just to name a few), and south to the Baja Peninsula.
 And like most of you, my adventures have been taking me to wilderness areas where there are few services, let alone a cellular phone signal.
 We also tend to be better prepared for our adventures, or at least, we like to think so.
 We certainly carry more gear, take more training, and spend more money on our adventures.

 Meanwhile, our expectations are rapidly changing and perhaps more importantly, so are the expectations of our loved ones.
 For better or worse, we tend to want more connectivity, and our loved ones expect us to check in regularly, even when we are “off-grid.”

-You only need to look at how many of us carry a satellite communicator such as an InReach “just in case” or so we can “check-in” daily.
-Or maybe you were given one from a loved one or friend because it seems like essential equipment for an adventure.
+You only need to look at how many of us carry a satellite communicator such as an Garmin inReach “just in case” or so we can “check-in” daily.
+Or maybe you were given one by a loved one or friend because it seems like essential equipment for an adventure.

 If you are an employer, you don’t need me to tell you that the expectations of your employees, their unions and the regulators have certainly increased regarding workplace safety, preparedness and connectivity in remote workplaces.